TraGicCode/NServiceBus.CustomChecks.SqlServer/README.md

 ## Description

-A Reusable NServiceBus CustomCheck to check the availability and connectivity of .
+A Reusable NServiceBus CustomCheck to check the availability and connectivity of Sql Server.

 ## How to use it